 Tiffany Faith joined Juvenile Law Center in the summer of 2015.
-As an integral member of the legal team, Faith works across all Juvenile Law Center’s project areas, manages an active litigation docket, and has been responsible for the production and filing of hundreds of amicus and appellate briefs in state and federal courts across the country, including several landmark cases in the U.S. Supreme Court.
+As an integral member of the legal team, Tiffany works across all Juvenile Law Center’s project areas, manages an active litigation docket, and has been responsible for the production and filing of hundreds of amicus and appellate briefs in state and federal courts across the country, including several landmark cases in the U.S. Supreme Court.
 She has also contributed to numerous policy reports and law review articles.
-Faith is particularly passionate in her work to end life without parole and other extreme sentences all too commonly imposed on youth.
+Tiffany is particularly passionate in her work to end life without parole and other extreme sentences all too commonly imposed on youth.
 She is committed to uplifting racial justice arguments in amicus and appellate advocacy and advancing the paralegal profession through mentorship, education, and networking.

 In May of 2015, Faith graduated with a 4.0 from the ABA approved Paralegal Certificate program at Rowan College at Gloucester County where she was awarded the Feather Quill Award for her academic achievement in legal research and writing.

-Faith also holds a Bachelor of Arts in Social Work from Rutgers, the State University of New Jersey.
+Tiffany also holds a Bachelor of Arts in Social Work from Rutgers, the State University of New Jersey.
 While attending school, Faith worked with and advocated for children in the child welfare and juvenile justice systems through internships with Camden County Women’s Center and Robins’ Nest Inc. She also helped provide supplemental educational services to migrant children via employment with Gloucester County Special Services School District.

-Faith is an active member of the Philadelphia Bar Association, The Philadelphia Association of Paralegals, Keystone Alliance of Paralegal Associations, National Federation of Paralegal Associations, Inc., and Lambda Epsilon Chi National Paralegal Honor Society.
+Tiffany is an active member of the Philadelphia Bar Association, The Philadelphia Association of Paralegals, Keystone Alliance of Paralegal Associations, National Federation of Paralegal Associations, Inc., and Lambda Epsilon Chi National Paralegal Honor Society.

 Articles and Publications